 A Master of Computer Science may be a great option If you already have a bachelor’s degree in computer science, but need a unique competitive differentiator to help you stand out among other talented software engineers and developers.
 Also, if you find that internal company mobility is difficult and you lack confidence in the computer science fundamentals across a range of fast-evolving, emerging tech applications, a Master of Computer Science degree may be right for you.

 To get into and through competitive interviews at leading companies, you’ll need to demonstrate that you can think critically about business problems, users' needs, and how to effectively scale solutions.
 Some employers may even be willing to pay for a portion of the tuition costs incurred as you pursue your master’s degree.
 Rice works with a number of employers who offer tuition support or reimbursement programs.

-According to data from the Georgetown Center on Education and the Workforce, Computer science majors with a graduate degree earned up to $30,000 more than their counterparts with no master's degree, or a 'Year 1 ROI' (assuming a 2-year master's).
+According to data from the Georgetown Center on Education and the Workforce, Computer science majors with a graduate degree earned between $16,000-$20,000 more than their counterparts with no master's degree.
 For non-Computer Science majors like Economics or History, the salary boost was between $26,000-$28,000.
 And once you graduate with an MS in computer science, you’ll be able to earn a median salary of $126,830 per year – potentially a 2x increase in salary compared to some top-tier coding bootcamp graduates.

 Earnings by Computer Science Job Title

 The table below shows how much you can expect to earn in general computer science positions with a master’s degree:

 |Database Administrator1||Database administrators are skilled in using specialized software to secure, store and organize data.||$98,860||Demand is expected to increase 10% between 2019-2029.|